 She scans through the memo, hitting the Page Down button at reasonably regular intervals, occasionally paging back up to pretend to reread some earlier section.
 The computer is going to notice all this.
 It approves of rereading.
 It’s a small thing, but over a decade or so this stuff really shows up on your work-habits summary.

-Snow Crash-type surveillance is what most people are subjected to constantly every time they use the internet.
-Every click, every keystroke, every page switch is typically logged and sent back to central and distributed to anyone who will pay for it.
-Less so for those who use tools like Privacy Badger and Ublock Origin, but everyone is still tracked intrusively.
+Snow Crash-type surveillance does very much exist, it is what most of us are subjected to constantly every time we use the internet.
+Every click, every keystroke, every page switch is typically logged, and sold to anyone who will pay for it.
+Somewhat less so for those who use tools like Privacy Badger and Ublock Origin, but everyone is still tracked intrusively.